inmnin/EKD-ICANN2024/README.md

 ## 2. Fine-tune the teacher model on different datasets:
 We provide the following two ways to fine-tune the teacher model.

-In order to better reproduce the experimental results, we recommend that you use the first way to directly use the fine-tuned teacher model weights provided by us.
+In order to better reproduce the experimental results, we recommend that you choose the first way to directly use the fine-tuned teacher model weights provided by us.

 ### Use the fine-tuned teacher model weights we provide (recommended)
 If you wish to use the fine-tuned teacher model weights we provide, please download **https://ufile.io/a6d9dfxs**, and then replace the original folder **Teacher_Model**  with the unzipped folder **Teacher_Model**.